nationalarchives/tdr-dev-documentation/architecture-decision-records/0008-keycloak-user-administrators-configuration.md

 With this configuration the transferring body user administrators and super user administrators can give themselves limited elevated privileges.

-#### Option 2: Define TDR user administrators in master realm
+#### Option 2: Define TDR user administrators in top level realm

-Both transferring body user administrators and "super" user administrators will be defined in the master realm
+Both transferring body user administrators and "super" user administrators will be defined in the top level realm

-* **Master Realm**
+* **Top Level Realm**
   * *super_user_administrator* group:
-    * Access to all users/groups within the master realm only (this includes the *tdr_user_administrator* as this is held within the master realm)
+    * Access to all users/groups within the top level realm only (this includes the *tdr_user_administrator* as this is held within the top level realm)
     * Has access to self
   * *tdr_user_administrator* group:
     * Access to all users/groups within the TDR realm only